MicrosoftDocs/azure-devops-docs/docs/report/analytics/entity-reference-pipelines.md

 Navigational properties include [`Project`](entity-reference-general.md#project-properties) and its referential constraint `ProjectSK`.

-## TaskAgentPoolSizeSnapshot properties
+## TaskAgentPoolSizeSnapshots

-The following properties are valid for the **TaskAgentPoolSizeSnapshot** entity type and its surrogate key `SamplingDate`.
+The following properties are valid for the **TaskAgentPoolSizeSnapshots** entity set and its surrogate key `SamplingDate`.

 |**Display name** |  **Property name**  | **Data type** | **Description**  |
 |-----------------|--------------------|---------------|--------------------------------------|